If you are wondering how to remove TrustedAnalog app from Mac, then keep reading this guide.

 - Macbook Pro

-What are the symptoms of TrustedAnalog PUP on your Mac?
+What Are The Symptoms of TrustedAnalog PUP On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: